-The Trust assesses each event on its merits, to determine if it is appropriate for the Parklands.
+The Trust assesses each event on its merits, to determine if it is appropriate for the Parklands and can be accommodated in the Parklands' calendar of activities.
 The following steps apply:

-1. The event organiser, promoter or hirer submits the event application form to the Trust including the following information:
+1. The event organiser, promoter or hirer submits the event application form to the Western Sydney Parklands Trust including the following information:

-• proof of previous experience managing events of a similar scale
+• proof of previous experience managing events of a similar scale; and

 • contact details for referees at venues previously used.

-2. The Trust assesses the application against the following criteria:
+2. The Trust assesses the application internally against a number of criteria.

 • Insurance, including Public Liability and Workers’ Compensation.

-• Schedule event planning documents, payments and due dates
+• Schedule event planning documents, payments and due dates; and

 5. The event organiser, promoter or hirer returns the signed agreement to the Trust and any initial payments.
 The Trust countersigns the agreement and the event is approved, subject to all payments being received and documents provided as agreed.

-The Trust reserves the right to cancel an agreement if the event organiser, promoter or hirer fails to make payments or provide planning documents as per the agreed schedule.
+The Trust reserves the right to cancel or postpone an agreement if the event organiser, promoter or hirer fails to make payments or provide planning documents as per the agreed schedule.

 If an application is not approved, the event organiser, promoter or hirer will be advised of the reasons.